christophergandrud/zibHelpers/README.md

-zibHelpers: Helper functions for handling results from Zero-Inflated Beta Regressions
+zibHelpers
 ===

+> Helper functions for handling results from Bayesian Zero-Inflated Beta Regressions in R

 Christopher Gandrud